 The areas around Main Street, U.S.A, tend to fill in quickly, as do any benches, curbs or shady spots.
 If you walk towards “it’s a small world,” you might have better luck finding a spot.

 If you cannot secure front-row seating, go high!
+This parade has tall floats and some details can be hard to see when you are seated on the ground right in front of them.
+You'll want to catch Dante leaping across the bridge in the Coco float and get a closer look at Sleeping Beauty's shimmering dress!
 There is a raised area across from “it’s a small world” with great views of the parade.
 We also enjoy sitting up near the train station by the park entrance.
 You can see the parade from above.
 Also, if you are not sure if a roped area is for sitting, ask.
 You do not want the disappointment of camping out for an hour, only to find out that you have to move once there are no more spaces left.
 But sometimes what looks like a non-viewing area is empty and just waiting for you to claim it, so ask!

 Magic Happens Dining Packages